sindresorhus/get-windows/readme.md

 - `url` *(string?)* - URL of the active browser tab if the active window is Safari, Chrome, Edge, or Brave *(macOS only)*
 - `memoryUsage` *(number)* - Memory usage by the window owner process

+### activeWin.isAccessGranted()

+Checks if the app has enough access to get the active window Returns `true` if there is enough access, `false` otherwise.

+To prompt user with a dialog to give access call activeWin() or activeWin.sync()

 ## OS support

 It works on macOS, Linux, and Windows 7+.